codeplea/fsghost/README.md

 ##Building
 You can probably build by simply running `make`.
-If that doesn't work, try to simply compile `main.c`.
+If that doesn't work, try to compile `main.c`.
+It should be pretty easy.

 ##FAQ
 ###Does FsGhost do polling.